 Most of the floors are "parqueted" with various and intricate designs.
 The first floor of the Mansion was framed and paneled in oak, the second floor in maple and the third floor in fir.

 The lower level consisted of a wine cellar, wood storage area, and two cold rooms for food storage.
-It currently serves as the location of the Computer Operations Center, art studio, photographic dark room, and offices.
+It currently serves as the location of the Computer Operations Center, art studio, and offices.

 The second floor housed the family bedrooms along with several guest rooms.
-Mr. Everett's study, now the Dean of Students' Office, and a nursery were also on the second floor.
+Mr. Everett's study, now the Office of Student Financial Services, and a nursery were also on the second floor.
 The third floor consisted of seven servants' rooms, a gymnasium/playroom and four attics.

 The third floor currently is used for faculty and administrative offices, and the octagonal playroom serves as a classroom, the Abbey.